-Needs and Gaps Objective Strategy Metrics Of the state's 77 New Hampshire Broadband providers that participate in the ACP program, only 44 said they are willing to offer the device subsidy Fewer than 20% of these providers alert new and prospective ACP-eligible customers that they are eligible for the one-time device subsidy Support and expand programs for new and refurbished devices and laptops, along with tech support to ensure safe and effective use Prioritize project funding requests that expand access to refurbished laptops and devices with emphasis on covered populations such as low-income individuals, those with disabilities, seniors, and veterans.
-Educate NH philanthropic leaders on why and how to fund devices (bundled with resources and tech support, to enhance the impacts of their grantmaking on covered populations, such as incarcerated or recently released Increase by 10% annually the number of refurbished computers and devices including desktop workstation bundles and laptops-donated to eligible programs.
+defray the cost of high- speed Internet, such as ACP and affordable pricing plans by providers.
+Work with internet service providers and partner s to promote and implement programs that defray the cost of high- speed internet beyond the scope of the digital equity plan.
+Go puters and Assistive Devi vith Tech Support ces, Needs and Gaps Objective Strategy Metrics Of the state's 77 New Hampshire Broadband providers that participate in the ACP program, only 44 said they are willing to offer the device subsidy.
+Fewer than 20% of these providers alert new and prospective ACP-eligible customers that they are eligible for the one-time device subsidy.
+Support and expand programs for new and refurbished devices and laptops, along with tech support to ensure safe and effective use.
+Prioritize project funding requests that expand access to new and refurbished laptops and devices for all covered populations, including racial and ethnic minorities, rural residents, low-income individuals, those with disabilities, seniors, and veterans, while also addressing New Hampshire's goals and objectives around economic and workforce development; health; civic and social engagement; and delivery of other essential services.
+Educate NH philanthropic leaders on why and how to fund devices, bundled with resources and tech support, to enhance the impacts of their grantmaking on Increase by 10% annually the number of covered population households that benefit from programs that provide affordable, reliable, and suitable digital devices that meet their needs.
+By 2029, fifty philanthropic leaders will be aware of why and how to fund devices and ways to increase the impact of their grantmaking on economic and workforce development, education, healthcare, civic and social engagement, and other essential services across all covered populations.